runarmyklebust/app-metafields/README.md

 # SEO Meta Fields app for Enonic XP

 This Enonic XP application adds a multitude of helpful meta fields for your [Enonic XP](https://github.com/enonic/xp) site.
-Like [Open Graph](http://ogp.me/) meta-tags, [Twitter Cards](https://dev.twitter.com/cards/overview) meta-tags, [Google Search Console](https://www.google.com/webmasters/tools) meta-tag, and more!
-It also let's you better customize your site's title tag and meta description information on each page and content.
-By applying mixin fields to each content you can easily improve your SEO and social sharing presence for your sites and apps!
+Like [Open Graph](http://ogp.me/) meta fields, [Twitter Cards](https://dev.twitter.com/cards/overview) meta fields, [Google Search Console](https://www.google.com/webmasters/tools) meta tag, and more!
+It also let's you better customize your site's and contents' title tag and meta description information.
+By applying mixin fields to each content you can easily finetune your sites' SEO and social sharing!

-This app will add this functionality to your site:
+This app will add the following functionality to your site:

 1. SEO friendly titles
 2. SEO meta description